 The history of the SWIG80 index traces back to April 1994, when it was introduced as an indicator to track the performance of small and medium-sized companies listed on the WSE.
 The acronym “SWIG” stands for “Small WIG,” underlining the index’s focus on smaller-cap companies.
 Over the years, the index has come to represent an extensive portfolio of dynamic Polish enterprises often overlooked in favour of larger, more established corporations.
 Yet, these firms hold the potential for high returns on investments, making SWIG80 a playground for both risk-takers and value-seekers.

-Unique in its composition, the SWIG80 comprises the smallest 80 companies in market capitalization, excluding the top 20 large-cap firms.
+Unique in its composition, the SWIG80 comprises the smallest 80 companies in market capitalisation, excluding the top 20 large-cap firms.
 This criterion ensures the index remains dynamic, frequently accommodating new entrants as other firms grow beyond its scope.
 Therefore, investors can tap into the growth potential of these lesser-known companies, often fuelled by innovation and entrepreneurial vigour.

 So, why should investors care about this index?
 First, its focus on small and medium-sized companies provides a different risk-reward proposition than other indexes concentrating on large-cap companies.
-Investing in the SWIG80 allows investors to diversify their portfolios and realize greater returns, albeit with a higher risk.
-Second, the index exposes Poland’s vibrant economy, the sixth largest in the European Union, characterized by robust economic growth and increasing influence in the regional bloc.
+Investing in the SWIG80 allows investors to diversify their portfolios and realise greater returns, albeit with a higher risk.
+Second, the index exposes Poland’s vibrant economy, the sixth largest in the European Union, characterised by robust economic growth and increasing influence in the regional bloc.

 When considering the overall performance of the SWIG80 compared to other countries, it has proven to be a resilient and growth-oriented index.
 From its inception to 2021, it has yielded an average annual return of 9.2%.
 The S&P SmallCap 600, a similar index focusing on small-cap companies in the United States, recorded a yearly return of 7.9% over the same period.